daviddenton/finagle-dojo/README.md

 1. The steps follow on from each other - each is an independent source tree which contains the answer to the previous step.
 1. Each folder contains the instructions for that step - they are scattered around the various files, so check them all!
-1. In the test folder, there is a RunnableEnvironment app which is designed to be used as an exercise yard for the code you've written.
+1. In the test folder, there is a `RunnableEnvironment` app which is designed to be used as an exercise yard for the code you've written.
 Feel free to download Scalatest instead an exercise it that way! :)

+The problem space for this dojo is to implement a distributed system which provides a simple Security mechanism.
+The requirements for the system are simply to look up a username for a provided user id.
+If the name can be found in a directory service, then access is granted.
+If the name cannot be found, access is denied.

 ## Finagle Concepts